- Boston University

 About

-I view my philosophical preparation in formal epistemology and logics as an essential framework to aid navigate my main technical interests: program synthesis and repair, programming languages theory, and formal methods for software engineering.
+I view my philosophical preparation in formal epistemology and logics as an essential framework to aid navigate my main technical interests: programming languages, automated reasoning, and formal methods for software engineering.

 Personally, Iβm an avid cinephile and audiophile, for which you can find a rabbit-hole of information at the top right of this page.
 I also enjoy digital photography, and am amateurly practicing birding after getting inspired by Cornellβs Ornithology Lab.
 Some day, I want to learn to shoot/develop film, get a US Amateur Radio License, and successfully pick an Abloy Protec2.